Wasserstein Conditional Independence Testing

-While the work presented in this article was in progress, the author learned of the recent article \cite{neykov2020minimax}, which also considers conditional independence testing under smoothness assumptions on the conditional distributions $\mathcal{L}_{(X,Y)|Z}$, $\mathcal{L}_{X|Z}$, and $\mathcal{L}_{Y|Z}$.
+Regarding recent related work by others, while the work presented in this article was in progress, the author learned of the recent article \cite{neykov2020minimax}, which also considers conditional independence testing under smoothness assumptions on the conditional distributions $\mathcal{L}_{(X,Y)|Z}$, $\mathcal{L}_{X|Z}$, and $\mathcal{L}_{Y|Z}$.
 The two works are similar in spirit, but complementary.
-On the one hand, as discussed below in Section \ref{sec:Conditional-independence-testing}, our background assumptions are weaker than those used in \cite{neykov2020minimax}; on the other hand, \cite{neykov2020minimax} provides delicate minimax estimates which are currently unavailable in our setting.
+On the one hand, as discussed below in Section \ref{sec:Conditional-independence-testing}, our background assumptions are weaker than those used in \cite{neykov2020minimax}; on the other hand, \cite{neykov2020minimax} provides delicate minimax estimates which are valid in the total variation setting.